groupby/elements-logic/README.md

 Test coverage is also provided using [Istanbul](https://github.com/istanbuljs/istanbuljs).

 ## Linting
-This project ships with [ESLint](https://eslint.org/) configuration to enforce consistenct code style across `*.ts` files.
+This project ships with [ESLint](https://eslint.org/) configuration to enforce a consistent code style across `*.ts` files.

 ### Package-specific linting